demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_True_Positive_Incident_Handling_README.md

 This playbook is part of the 'Malware Investigation And Response' pack.
-For more information, please refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
+For more information, refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
-This Playbook handles true-positive incident closure for Cortex XDR - Malware Investigation.
+This playbook handles a true-positive incident closure for Cortex XDR - Malware Investigation.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.